St Clair

 St Clair has shown very soft population growth performance across periods assessed by AreaSearch

-St Clair's population, as per AreaSearch's analysis, is 20,602 as of November 2025.
-This figure represents an increase of 660 people, a 3.3% rise from the 2021 Census which reported a population of 19,942.
-The change is inferred from the estimated resident population of 20,377 in June 2024 and an additional 31 validated new addresses since the Census date.
-This results in a population density ratio of 2,861 persons per square kilometer, placing St Clair in the upper quartile relative to national locations assessed by AreaSearch.
-Natural growth contributed approximately 61.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, St Clair's population is around 20,602 as of Feb 2026.
+This reflects an increase of 660 people (3.3%) since the 2021 Census, which reported a population of 19,942 people.
+The change is inferred from the estimated resident population of 20,377 from the ABS as of June 2024 and an additional 30 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,861 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 61.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate an overall decline, with the area's population expected to shrink by 171 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group which is projected to expand by 729 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilizes the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, projections indicate a decline in overall population, with the area's population expected to shrink by 171 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to expand by 729 people.
+See the age section for more details.

 Frequently Asked Questions - Population